-You can do this by setting aside a few hours of uninterrupted quiet or even carving out a weekend retreat (think of it as your mini-Walden experience).
+You can do this by setting aside a few hours of uninterrupted quiet (think of it as your mini-Walden experience).

 First you might want to read a little — or a lot! — on the subject.
 (I’ve included some resources at the end of this post.)

 Ultimately, you’ll want to answer — truthfully and after considerable deliberation — a few basic questions (writing down your answers — in great, even painful, detail — is essential).
 Here are the questions you’ll need to ask: